-The 2020 vision for the European Research Area18 claims for implementation of the "fifth freedom" across the ERA: free circulation of researchers, knowledge and technology.
-It also calls for attractive conditions and effective and efficient governance for carrying out research and investing in RDI intensive sectors in Europe.
-This JPI has designed a set of objectives representing a contribution to the 2020 vision for the ERA.
+The 2020 vision for the European Research Area claims for implementation of the "fifth freedom" across the ERA: free circulation of researchers, knowledge and technology.

 These objectives will be achieved by 2020, and address JPI performance through internal performance indicators:

 2.1.1.
 Involving water end-users for effective RDI results uptake.

 This objective is central to the JPI, since it addresses the core aspect of RDI activities: solving societal problems through dynamic interaction with end-users.
 This interaction will be sought at the JPI governance bodies, but also at the Partner country level.
 While Europe is the natural domain of this initiative, global impact will also be targeted.